Articles

 Reliability is closely related to consistency, but it’s largely a psychological construct rather than a specific characteristic that your survey participants display.
 A reliable respondent will answer a survey the same way, no matter when they answer it or if they answer the same questions multiple times.

-It impacts your data quality if you’re tracking and comparing results over time or if you’re running the same survey multiple times.
-Several factors can affect the reliability of your data, including changes to participants, the time you run the survey, and any changes to the survey itself.
+It affects your data quality if you’re tracking and comparing results over time or running the same survey multiple times.
+Several factors can affect the reliability of your data, including changes in participants, the timing of your survey, and changes to the survey itself.

 Naivety